Sonal-Jaiswal/ApplicationDevelopmentLab/lectures/lectures1.md

 ---

-### **7. Summary**

-- Forms collect and submit user input to servers.
+ Forms collect and submit user input to servers.
-- Use the appropriate input types for different data.

 - Choose `GET` for data retrieval and `POST` for sensitive submissions.
-- Enhance user experience with attributes and grouping techniques.

-**Next Steps:** Learn about form validation and integrating with server-side scripts!